 To get to Harimau Island, you'll need to head for Mersing first.
 Mersing is the default jumping point to the various islands off Malaysia Johor coast.
 You can go to Mersing by either bus or taxi.
 From Mersing, you can book a speedboat to Pulau Harimau.

 As most of the Malaysia and Singapore coaches travel to Mersing just once per day, reserving your bus tickets before it is fully booked is highly recommended.
-NOTE: Peak season is March and July - August
+NOTE: Peak Season: March and June to September

 If you prefer to take a taxi to Mersing, click here for available taxi vehicles and pricing.

 to remember for ever!

 about Tioman Island

 of juvenile barracuda